djsmith-90/blogdown-website/content/experience.md

 ## Recent Conference Presentations and Invited Talks

+ - **August 2023 - International Association for the Psychology of Religion conference - University of Gronginen:** Talk entitled 'The contribution of longitudinal cohort studies to understanding causal relations between religion and health: An example using ALSPAC'.
+ - **April 2023 - European Human Behaviour and Evolution Association conference – UCL:** Talk entitled 'Sensitivity analyses to explore causal assumptions from observational data: An example assessing whether religiosity promotes cooperation in UK parents'.
  - **April 2020 – Guest lecturer – University of Bristol:** Talk entitled ‘Cooperation among Agta hunter-gatherers: kinship, reciprocity and storytelling’ to undergraduate anthropology and archaeology students (online lecture).
  - **Repeated 2019-present – Guest lecturer – University of Cambridge:** Talks entitled ‘Cooperation and the evolution of hunter-gatherer storytelling’ and ‘The ontogeny of cooperation: when and why children help others’ to undergraduate anthropology and archaeology students.
  - **November 2018 – Invited speaker at ‘Bristol Anthropology and Archaeology Research Seminar’ – University of Bristol:** Talk entitled ‘Cooperation and the evolution of hunter-gatherer storytelling’.